FAQs related to EP 1.204 & AP 1.204, EP 1.202 & AP 1.202

 What is EP 1.204?

-Sex Discrimination, including sexual harassment, sexual assault, sexual exploitation, domestic and dating violence, and stalking is a violation of the University of Hawai‘i’s policy on sex discrimination and gender-based violence, EP 1.204.
-EP 1.204 is intended to define expectations for appropriate conduct and outline resolution processes to address conduct that does not meet these expectations.
+Sexual harassment, sexual assault, sexual exploitation, domestic and dating violence, and stalking are a violation of the University of Hawai‘i’s policy on Title IX Sexual Harassment, Executive Policy (EP) 1.204.
+In conjunction with Administrative Process (AP) 1.204 and Administrative Process (AP) 1.202, EP 1.204 is intended to define expectations for appropriate conduct and outline resolution processes to address conduct that does not meet these expectations.

 The policy was revised pursuant to the Voluntary Resolution Agreement between UH Mānoa and the U.S. Department of Education, Office for Civil Rights, in which the University agreed to revise its policies and procedures to address 18 items for consistency with Title IX requirements, and to be consistent with the language provided in Act 208, Session Laws of Hawaiʻi 2016, which amended Hawaiʻi Revised Statutes (HRS) Section 304A-120.